IceGawd/VoltageDimentionalReduction/highLevelDocs/VoltageCalculation.md

 b_unconstrained = b[unconstrained_nodes]
 ```

-Now that we have the $A$ matrxi and $b$ vector, we can do a matrix solve and then remove the ground (since the ground was not in the original dataset).
+Now that we have the $A$ matrix and $b$ vector, we can do a matrix solve and then remove the ground (since the ground was not in the original dataset).

 ```
 v_unconstrained = solve(A_unconstrained, b_unconstrained)